raspberrypilearning/green-goals/en/step_1.md

 title: What you will learn
 ---

-+ Use broadcast to control an animation sequence
++ Use `Broadcast`{:class="block3events"} to control an animation sequence
 + Use a combination of `Motion`{:class="block3motion"}, `Looks`{:class="block3looks"}, and `Operators`{:class="block3operators"} to create sprite action with accompanying `Sound`{:class="block3sound"}
-+ Learn about the United Nations Development goals by creating an animation about them
++ Learn about the United Nations' Sustainable Development Goals by creating an animation about them

 --- /collapse ---